San Marcos Growers LogoSan Marcos Growers

 Agastache barberi 'Tutti Frutti' (Pink Hyssop) - A vigorous perennial with lemony mint-scented foliage.
 Through the warm months of the year and extending to the first frost emerge 24 to 30 inch tall purple stems bearing whorls of small bright lavender-pink flowers in terminal spikes.
 Plant in full sun to part shade in well-drained soil and water regularly.
 Hardy to below 0 °F. Hummingbirds love this plant.

-The information about Agastache barberi 'Tutti Frutti' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
-We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.
+The information about Agastache barberi 'Tutti Frutti' that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.

 [MORE INFO]